gustavhartz/SpamClassification/README.md

 This project is about classifying emails/sms texts as *spam* or *ham* using deep learning with a primary focus on applying MLOPS principles to the task.
 Given that the data for this task is text data we will be utilizing the [huggingface transformers](https://huggingface.co/transformers/) library.
-This libraray provides pretrained tokenizer modules that eliminates the need to develop our own text preprocessing, and instead focus on the ML Ops apsects of the implementation.
+This library provides pretrained tokenizer modules that eliminates the need to develop our own text preprocessing, and instead focus on the ML Ops apsects of the implementation.